-There are currently six branch libraries within South Dublin County.
-These are located in Tallaght (the County Library), Ballyroan, Lucan, Clondalkin and North Clondalkin (NCL) and Castletymon, along with part-time libraries at Palmerstown Library Digital Hub and at Stewart's Care facility.
+There are currently five branch libraries within South Dublin County.
+These are located in Tallaght (the County Library), Ballyroan, Lucan, Clondalkin and North Clondalkin (NCL), along with part-time libraries at Palmerstown Library Digital Hub and at Stewart's Care facility.
+A new library will open in Castletymon in 2021.